 I joined the Rights Department as Rights Director in September 2018 and have over 20 years’ of experience of selling rights in a range of environments from publishing houses to, most recently literary agenting.
 As well as managing the team, I am responsible for handling US rights across all four divisions.

 My first role in publishing was with Orion as an assistant to the promotional books team but I quickly found my way to the rights department and I have specialised in licencing intellectual property rights ever since.
 I have worked in both trade and co-edition publishing and in 2006 I was asked to join Quercus to found their rights department.
 I have worked with many authors and editors on a myriad of books, from the illustrated non fiction to epic fantasy and translated literary fiction, selling in domestic, translation and English language rights.

-I have recently joined the Rights team at Hachette as a Rights Assistant.
+I joined the Rights team at Hachette as a Rights Assistant in October 2018.
 Before and after graduating with a degree in French & Spanish, I’ve interned with Penguin Random House in Barcelona, Éditions Belin in Paris and had a brief stint much closer to home at HarperCollins UK.
-I work across all four HHJQ divisions.
+I handle production enquiries across all four divisions.

 Please email email@example.com with any rights enquiries and we will endeavour to reply quickly.

 We work directly in most territories around the world, however in some territories we partner with local expert agencies in order to do the best deals with the best publishers.
 Below you will find a list of our international partners and the territories they cover on our behalf.

 Albania, Bulgaria & Macedonia – Anthea Agency

 China and Taiwan – Peony Literary Agency

 Czech Republic & Slovakia – Kristin Olson Agency